JuliaActuary/JuliaActuary.org/tutorials/CashflowAnalysis.md

 # Interactive Cashflow Analysis with *ActuaryUtilities.jl*

-Scroll down below the sample video to see how to run it.
+Scroll down below the sample image to see how to run it.

 ~~~
  <img src="/tutorials/_assets/CashflowAnalysis/demo.gif" />